viktorfrom/e7020e_bare/README.md

 ### ITM Tracing

 The `hello.rs` example uses the `semihosting` interface to emit the trace information (appearing in the `openocd` terminal).
 The drawback is that `semihosting` is incredibly slow as it involves a lot of machinery to process each character.
-(Essentially, it writes a character to a given position in memory, runs a dedicated break instruction, `openocd` detecects the break, reads the character at the given position in memory and emits the character to the console.)
+(Essentially, it writes a character to a given position in memory, runs a dedicated break instruction, `openocd` detects the break, reads the character at the given position in memory and emits the character to the console.)

 A better approach is to use the ARM ITM (Instrumentation Trace Macrocell), designed to more efficiently implement tracing.
 The onboard `stlink` programmer can put up to 4 characters into an ITM package, and transmit that to the host (`openocd`). `openocd` can process the incoming data and send it to a file or FIFO queue.
 The ITM package stream needs to be decoded (header + data).
 To this end we use the [itmdump](https://docs.rs/itm/0.3.1/itm/) tool.